 You do not need approval before you get care from your PCP.
-However, certain covered services do require a PCP referral and/or prior EmblemHealth approval.
+However, certain covered services do require prior approval from EmblemHealth.
 Your Member Handbook lists these services.
-When your PCP refers you for services, he or she will provide a referral and, when needed, get the approvals for you.
+When your PCP refers you for services, he or she will get the approvals for you, when needed.

 How long does it usually take to get an appointment with a network doctor?

 In emergencies, you can get care right away.
 In urgent situations, you can get an appointment within 24 hours.
 Just call your PCP.
 The wait time for other appointments depends on:

 - The type of appointment (routine care or sick care)

 - The type of doctor you are seeing (PCP or specialist)

 - The level of urgency

 Your Member Handbook lists the appointment standards that all of our network doctors must follow, including:

 - Urgent care – Within 24 hours of calling your doctor for a visit

 - Non-urgent sick visits – Within 48 to 72 hours from calling your doctor